yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/go/ycql.md

 ---
+title: Build a YugabyteDB application using Go
-title: Build a Go application
+headerTitle: Build a Go application
 linkTitle: Build a Go application
-description: Build a Go application
+description: Follow this tutorial to build a YugabyteDB application using Go
 menu:
   latest:
     parent: build-apps